happyGikundiro/Hangman-Game/README.md

 3. use ng serve to view the app.

 ## Usage
-1. Start selecting a category....
+1. Start selecting a category
+2. Guess a word from random generated characters